Xakkusu/hangman-game/README.md

 ![Wrong Answer 2 - Lives Left Image](docs/features/wrong-answer2-feature.png)
 - The more wrong guesses the user makes the more sticks will be "drawn" on to the figure.
 - As most people are familiar with the game it was chosen to not write how many lives are left with each wrong guess, as it is visualized through the stick figure.
-- The hint remains the same, the guesses character list will be updated.
+- The hint/hidden word remains the same, the guesses character list will be updated.

 #### Repeated Answer
 ![Repeated Answer Image](docs/features/repeated-answer-feature.png)
 - When the user enters a guess they already entered a message will be displayed that they already had this guess.
 This is done independently if the guess is correct or not.
-- The hint will not be shown again as this message does not take that much space and the hint should hence still be visible.
+- The hint/hidden word will not be shown again as this message does not take that much space and the hint/hidden word should hence still be visible.

 #### Correct Answer - No Lives Left
 ![Correct Answer - No Lives Left Image](docs/features/final-correct-answer-feature.png)